NichKu/TransMethylCFDx/README.md

 - matplotlib
 - scikit-learn

+The dependencies are all available in the twist_TOO environment that was created to run the Snakemake pipeline.

 #### Usage
 Run the script with the required arguments as follows:
 ```
 python dd-cfDNA_calculation.py -dir <input_directory> -o <output_file>
 ```
-Use -h or --help for more information on optional flags.
+Use -h or --help for more information on more options.

 ## Output Folder Structure

 Below is the structure of the output folder:

 ```
-path/to/resultsfolder/name/
+path/to/resultsfolder/
 │
 ├── results/
 │   ├── 1_fastqc_init